-Risk description Risk mitigation Foreign Exchange A significant proportion of the Company's underlying investments - 69 per cent of portfolio value at 30 June 2021 - are denominated in currencies other than Pounds Sterling.
+Risk description Risk mitigation ECONOMIC AND MARKET RISKS Foreign Exchange A significant proportion of the Company's underlying investments - 69 per cent of portfolio value at 30 June 2021 - are denominated in currencies other than Pounds Sterling.
 The Company maintains its financial statements, prepares the valuation and pays distributions in Pounds Sterling.
 There is a risk that fluctuations in exchange rates between Pounds Sterling and the relevant local currencies will adversely affect the value of the Company's underlying investments, the distributions and the ultimate rate of return realised by investors.
 Currency-hedging arrangements in respect of the non-Pounds Sterling portfolio distributions denominated in Australian Dollars, Canadian Dollars, Norwegian Kroner and US Dollars are in place for a rolling period of four years in order to mitigate some of this risk.
 In addition to cash flow hedging, our strategy is also to hedge a portion of the non-Pounds Sterling, non-Euro portfolio to reduce NAV sensitivity to approximately 3 per cent for a 10 per cent adverse FX movement.
-Euro-denominated fund running costs provide a natural hedge against the Euro- denominated portfolio distributions.
+Euro-denominated fund running costs provide a natural hedge against the Euro-denominated portfolio distributions.
 Furthermore, the ability to draw on the RCF in the currency of the underlying asset distributions provides an additional hedging possibility.
 BBGI has investments in five currencies other than Pounds Sterling, so there is some natural diversification amongst the underlying currencies.
-A sensitivity analysis is provided in the Valuation section of this Interim Report in relation to foreign exchange rates.
+A sensitivity analysis is provided in the Valuation section of this Interim Report in relation to foreign eventure rates.
 Interest and deposit rates The Company's performance may be adversely affected by changes in interest rates.
 BBGI has an exposure to interest rates through borrowings under the RCF, debt at the Portfolio Company level and cash deposits.
 The Portfolio Companies typically have some cash reserves and deposits.
 From a financial modelling perspective, an assumption is usually made that the deposits can be placed at a forecast rate that varies depending on country and historical long-term averages.
-The effect on investment returns if deposit rates exceed or fall below the projections for this long-term rate is dependent on the amount of deposits.
+The effect on investment returns if deposit rates exceed or fall below the projections for this long-term rate is dependent on the amount of deposits. relation to foreign exchange rates.
 The Portfolio Companies have sought to hedge substantially all of their floating rate interest liabilities against changes in underlying interest rates with interest rate swaps.
 At the Group level, BBGI maintains deposits at low levels with the Company only raising capital when there is a clear strategy for the deployment of proceeds.
 A sensitivity analysis is provided in this Interim Report in relation to deposit rates of the Portfolio Companies.
+Inflation The Company's performance may be adversely or positively affected by higher or lower than expected inflation and prolonged periods of deflation could result in defaults under loan arrangements.
+The revenues and expenditure of Portfolio Companies developed under availability-based schemes are often partly or wholly subject to indexation.
+From a financial modelling perspective, an assumption is usually made that inflation will increase at an assumed rate (which Portfolio Companies typically mitigate this risk to some extent by seeking to match the indexation of the revenues to the indexation of the operational cost.
+The Company and the service providers for the underlying Portfolio Companies continually monitor any potential or actual changes.
+A sensitivity analysis is provided in this Interim Report in relation to inflation rates of the Portfolio Companies.